sagemath/grant-europe/README.rst

 ==========================================================================================================

-The purpose of this project is to explore and pursue grant applications for the ecosystem of open source mathematical software (GAP, Pari/GP, Sage, Singular, ...), in order to get funding in Europe
+The purpose of this project is to explore and pursue grant applications for the ecosystem of open source computational and database software for pure mathematics and applications (GAP, LMFDB, Linbox, Pari/GP, Sage, Singular, ...), in order to get funding in Europe for:
-for:

 - Full time developers, students, etc working on those general purpose technical tasks that don't fit well in the "developed by users for